How Much Does it Cost to Open a Brewery? [Brewery Startup Costs]

 Many breweries choose to include activities since they make for ideal event spaces.
 If you’ll be hosting weddings or other events, think about how to design a space that’s either on theme, or neutral enough to be decorated for each event.

-Regardless of if you’re buying new or used, the typical equipment you’ll need to begin brewing your own beer includes:
+Regardless of if you’re buying brewing equipment new or used, the typical equipment you’ll need to begin brewing your own beer includes:

 Beer makers in the United States spend roughly $1.6 billion on advertising each year.
 And to top it all off, 93 cents of each dollar of that $1.6 billion is being spent by just the top five brewing companies.

-With the brewery world growing increasingly more crowded with each passing year, new and emerging breweries need to prioritize marketing and branding strategies in order to stand out against competing beer halls.
+With the brewery world growing increasingly more crowded with each passing year, new and emerging breweries need to prioritize branding and marketing strategies in order to stand out against competing beer halls.

 Here are a few brewery marketing tips: